 Kash Patel has been replaced by Army Secretary Driscoll as acting head of the ATF, AP sources say

-WASHINGTON (AP) — FBI Director Kash Patel was quietly removed weeks ago as the acting chief of the Bureau of Alcohol, Tobacco, Firearms and Explosives and has been replaced with the Army secretary, three people familiar with the matter said Wednesday.
+WASHINGTON (AP) — FBI Director Kash Patel has been removed as the acting chief of the Bureau of Alcohol, Tobacco, Firearms and Explosives and has been replaced with the Army secretary, three people familiar with the matter said Wednesday.

 It was not immediately clear why Patel was replaced by Army Secretary Daniel Driscoll to lead the Justice Department agency that’s responsible for enforcing the nation’s gun laws.
 One person familiar with the matter, who spoke on the condition of anonymity to discuss a personnel move, said Patel was removed at the end of February, just days after he was sworn in.

 But that was never publicly announced.
-Patel remains on the agency’s website and was identified as the acting director in an April 7 press release.
-Senior ATF leaders were only informed Wednesday of the change, according to another person familiar with the matter who spoke on the condition of anonymity to discuss the move.
+Patel on Wednesday afternoon remained on the agency’s website and was identified as the acting director in an April 7 press release.
+In March, he posted on social media a note he sent to the ATF workforce that read “special message from the acting director.”
+And senior ATF leaders were only informed Wednesday of the change, according to another person familiar with the matter who spoke on the condition of anonymity to discuss the move.

+Driscoll will remain secretary of the Army, according to a defense official.
+This puts a defense leader — with an already large job — in charge of a domestic law enforcement agency.
+U.S. defense officials have historically tried to maintain a strict divide between military forces and law enforcement.
+U.S. troops are not allowed to participate in law enforcement activities on American soil.
+They do, however, provide support and intelligence gathering to Custom and Border Protection to help secure the southern border

+As Army secretary, Driscoll, 38, heads the U.S. military’s largest service, which has about 452,000 soldiers including thousands who are deployed all over the world.
+He also oversees dozens of major weapons, aircraft and equipment programs worth billions of dollars and is responsible for an Army budget of more than $187 billion.

 He ran unsuccessfully in the Republican primary for a North Carolina congressional seat in 2020, getting about 8% of the vote in a crowded field of candidates.